Fine-Tuning GPT on Instagram DMs: Building an AI Clone of Myself (Part 1)

 - Merge consecutive same-sender messages before pairing, or you'll teach your model to talk to itself.

 - Training input length sets output length.
-Short merged turns → short responses.
-Plan merges with the output you want in mind.
+Short merged turns give you short responses, so plan merges with the output you want in mind.

 What's next